bscotch/typescript-template/README.md

-# Typescript Template (Typescript Starter Project) for Node Modules
+# Typescript Template (Typescript Starter Project) for Node Modules and CLIs

 - 🚀 Start coding immediately, without worrying about configuration
 - 📰 Publish your package to NPM with only a few tweaks